 Driver– means a student, employee, volunteer, contractor or employee of contractor, or agent of the University authorized to drive an SOV on University Business.

 Motor Vehicle Report (“MVR”)– means the record of a person’s driving history obtained from the Virginia Division of Motor Vehicles or another State’s licensing authority.

-State-Operated Vehicles (“SOV”)– means any motor vehicle or trailer licensed for highway use, owned or leased by the University from the Commonwealth’s Department of General Services, and motor vehicles that are rented from rental car companies by Drivers traveling on University Business.
+State-Operated Vehicles (“SOV”)– means any motor vehicle or trailer licensed for highway use, owned or leased by the University from the Commonwealth’s Department of General Services, and motor vehicles that are rented from rental car companies by Drivers travelling on University Business.

-University Business– means activities that are performed on behalf of the University or authorized by the University, or in the course and scope of employment, or in one’s role as a volunteer, contractor, or employee of contractor.
+University Business– means activities that are performed on behalf of the University or authorized by the University, or in the course and scope of employment, or in one’s role as a volunteer, student, contractor, or employee of contractor.

 Valid Driver’s License– a driver’s license recognized as valid by the Commonwealth of Virginia and of the proper class for the type of vehicle to be driven.

 a.)
 Verify annually that all Drivers present a valid driver’s license.